sallylim0905/CET023-Sep-2024-intake-13/README.md

 ## **Overview**
 The **CET023-Sep-2024-intake-13** project focuses on building an AI-powered solution to demonstrate the practical use of **Generative AI**.
-It aims to solve [specify the problem—e.g., improve customer service, automate tasks, or generate content] by utilizing advanced **AI models** integrated with Firebase for seamless data handling.
+It aims to improve customer service by utilizing advanced **AI models** integrated with Firebase for seamless data handling.

 ---